-Primary / Secondary legislation Regulation / Guidelines

-Short description of the content of the legislation/regulation/guideline/other actions

-Other actions: - The Code on Collective Investment Schemes had one provision relating to leverage limits imposed on property funds which relied on external ratings.
+Progress to date Issue is being addressed through Primary / Secondary legislation Regulation / Guidelines Other actions (such as supervisory actions) Short description of the content of the legislation/regulation/guideline/other actions If this recommendation has not Other actions: - The Code on Collective Investment Schemes had one provision relating to leverage limits imposed on property funds which relied on external ratings.
 The provision allowed a property fund to increase its leverage limit from 35% to 60% if it obtained and disclosed an external credit rating.
 With the objective of moving away from mechanistic reliance on credit ratings, on 1 Jan 2015, MAS streamlined the leverage limit to a single 45% and removed the reference to external credit ratings.
-From 1 July 2018, CIS managers would be required to provide details of its credit assessment process in the prospectus of the fund.
-Where the manager relies on ratings issued by credit rating agencies, the manager is required to provide (a) a statement that the manager has established a set of internal credit assessment standards and has put in place a credit assessment process to ensure that its investments are in line with these standards; and (b) a statement that information on the manager's credit assessment process would be made available to investors upon request. - There is minimal reliance on CRA ratings in central bank operations carried out by MAS.
+Since 1 July 2018, CIS managers are required to provide details of its credit assessment process in the prospectus of the fund.
+Where the manager relies on ratings issued by credit rating agencies, the manager is required to provide (a) a statement that the manager has established a set of internal credit assessment standards and has put in place a credit assessment process to ensure that its investments are in line with these standards; and (b) a statement that information on the manager's credit assessment process would be made available to investors upon request There is minimal reliance on CRA ratings in central bank operations carried out by MAS.
 Our liquidity facilities mainly accept Singapore government securities and MAS bills, while our risk management framework for reserves management considers a wide range of inputs for the assessment of credit risk, including market based indicators (e.g. CDS spreads) and qualitative factors (e.g. parental and government support).
 Supervisors carry out on-site inspections and off-site supervisory reviews of banks' credit risk assessment processes to ensure they are robust and do not place undue reliance on external credit ratings.
 These include, among other things, a multi-year credit onsite inspection schedule for major banks covering their credit underwriting standards, credit review and grading, credit models assessment and others.
-Major banks have developed their own credit models both for meeting regulatory capital and accounting standard requirements.
-These models are expected to include all relevant drivers affecting the borrower's creditworthiness and not overly rely on external credit ratings.
-If this recommendation has not yet been fully implemented, please provide reasons for delayed implementation
+Major banks have developed their own credit worthiness and not overly rely on external credit ratings. yet been fully implemented, please provide reasons for delayed implementation